Iwamgad/EMovies/README.md

 # Description </ins>
-A movie search app built with Flask using the OMDb API with user authentication.
-The application makes use of the movie database API (OMDb).
+A movie search application built with Flask using the movie database OMDb API.

 # Features
 Here are the features in summary: